-- Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
-They helped them ask questions about their care and treatment. - The practice proactively identified carers and supported them
+- Staff communicated with people in a way that they could understand, for example, communication aids and easy read materials were available.
+A hearing loop was available in the practice. - Staff helped patients and their carers find further information and access community and advocacy services.
+They helped them ask questions about their care and treatment. - The practice proactively identified carers and supported them.
+A named person was responsible for maintaining the carers' register. - The practices GP patient survey results, published in July 2018, were in line with local and national averages for questions relating to involvement in decisions about care and treatment.